Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

   transports and to outline recommendations for data handling for operators of DNS privacy services.

-* To introduce the DNS Recursive Operator Privacy statement (DROP) and present a framework to assist writers of this document.
+* To introduce the DNS Recursive Operator Privacy (DROP) statement and present a framework to assist writers of this document.
 A DROP statement is a document that an operator can publish outlining their operational practices and commitments with regard to privacy thereby providing a means for clients to evaluate the privacy properties of a given DNS privacy service.
 In particular, the framework identifies the elements that should be considered in formulating a DROP statement.
-This document does not, however, define a particular Privacy Statement, nor does it seek to provide legal advice or recommendations as to the contents.
+This document does not, however, define a particular Privacy statement, nor does it seek to provide legal advice or recommendations as to the contents.

 A desired operational impact is that all operators (both those providing